|

 Corelli's Island

-is now showing a
+was showing a

-friends are sending me e-mails and
+friends were sending me e-mails and

 asking if I have seen it yet and do I